 The plaintiff in the divorce case of Frank Parsons vs Matilda Parson, was cited into court this morning to show cause why he should not be punished for contempt in not paying his wife the \$25 per month alimony heretofore ordered by the court.
-It developed % the testimony that Mr. Parsons earns \$39.50 per month, and that for attorney's fees, court costs, etc., he had paid out some \$240, but had not paid his wife anything for the past three months.
+It developed % the testimony that Mr. Parsons earns \$89.50 per month.

+and that for attorney's fees, court costs, etc., he had paid out some \$240, but had not paid his wife anything for the past three months.
 Parsons claimed that the reason he had not paid the alimony was because he had not been able, it having taken all he had earned to support himself and two children by a former wife, and pay what he owed.
-Mrs. Parsons also has a child, which Mr. Parsons is the father of, and she has been compelled to earn her own living.
-Mr. Parsons agreed to pay his wife what he possibly could out of his next salary, and the court allowed him to go on his promise on his promise.
-In the case of Edward L. Sheets vs William R. Foster et al, decree entered by default in favor of plaintiff, quiet-ing his title to the real estate described in the pleadings.
-A. S. Mishkind vs Sarah Mishkind:
+Mrs. Parsons also has a child, which Mr. Parsons is the father of, and she has been compelled to earn her own living Parsons agreed to pay his wife Mr. what he possibly could out of his next salary, and the court allowed him to go on his promise.
+In the case of Edward L. Sheets vs fargle Hoasiand vs Frank E. Hoag-d; motion for temporary attorney's denied until the case is tried. aA_2

+William R. Foster et al. decree entered by default in favor of plaintiff, quiet-ing his title to the real estate described adings in the pl while gentle are reliable and efficient.
+They

-fecree of divorce granted to plaintiff by
+S. Mishkind vs Sarah Mishkind; decree of divorce granted to plaintiff by ofault.